patrick-kidger/torchtyping/README.md

 # TypeError: Dimension 'batch' of inconsistent size.
 Got both 1 and 3.
 ```

-`typeguard` also has an import hook that can be used to automatically test an entire module, without needing to manually add `@typechecked` decorators.
+`typeguard` also has an import hook that can be used to automatically test an entire module, without needing to manually add `@typeguard.typechecked` decorators.

-`patch_typeguard()` should be called before using `@typeguard.typechecked`.
-(Or before using the `typeguard` import hook.)
-If you're not using `typeguard` then it can be omitted altogether, and `torchtyping` just used for documentation purposes.
+`torchtyping.patch_typeguard()` should be called before using `@typeguard.typechecked`.
+(Or before defining `func` if using the `typeguard` import hook.)
+The function is safe to run multiple times (it does nothing after the first run), so for example a sensible pattern is to call it once at the start of each file using `torchtyping`.

+If you're not using `typeguard` then `torchtyping.patch_typeguard()` can be omitted altogether, and `torchtyping` just used for documentation purposes.
 If you're not already using `typeguard` for your regular Python programming, then strongly consider using it.
 It's a great way to squash bugs.
 Both `typeguard` and `torchtyping` also integrate with `pytest`, so if you're concerned about any performance penalty then they can be enabled during tests only.

 ## API